Package 'orderly2'

 Description

 Add a new location - a place where other packets might be found and pulled into your local archive.
 Currently only file and http based locations are supported, with limited support for custom locations.
-Note that adding a location does not pull metadata from it, you need to call orderly_location_pull_metadata first.
+Note that adding a location does not pull metadata from it, you need to call orderly_location_fetch_metadata first.
+The function orderly_location_add can add any sort of location, but the other functions documented here (orderly_location_add_path, etc) will typically be much easier to use in practice.

 Usage